Mixed-Integer Linear Optimization for Semi-Supervised Optimal Classification Trees: Introduction

 \section{Introduction}

 Decision trees are among the most popular approaches for supervised classification \parencite{CART,Dtquilann}.
-One of the main reasons for this is that they are easy to interpret compared to other machine learning models.
-The core idea is to recursively partition the feature space, according to branching rules, and assign a label to each resulting part of the partition.
+One of the main reasons for this is that they are easy to interpret compared to other machine-learning models.
+The core idea is to recursively partition the feature space, according to branching rules, and assign a label to each part of the resulting partition.

-One way to partition the data is to use hyperplanes involving a single feature, which then leads to so-called univariate trees; see, e.g., \textcite{univariateparallel, univariatehybrid}.
-In a multivariate tree, these hyperplanes involve more than one feature and some approaches for this setting are given in \textcite{multi1,bennett1996optimal,multi3}.
+One way to partition the data is to use hyperplanes involving a single feature, which leads to so-called univariate trees; see, e.g., \textcite{univariateparallel, univariatehybrid}.
+In a multivariate tree, these hyperplanes involve more than one feature, and some approaches for this setting are given in \textcite{multi1,bennett1996optimal,multi3}.
 In many algorithms for univariate or multivariate trees, each separate hyperplane is generated by minimizing a local impurity function, i.e., they do not build the tree by solving just a single optimization problem.

 In recent years, due to the advancement of algorithms for mixed-integer programming (MIP), many strategies for computing optimal classification trees (OCT) by globally solving an optimization problem using MIP techniques have been proposed.
 Some techniques are discussed in the recent surveys by \textcite{survey1,survey2}.
 The first approaches were proposed by \textcite{Bertsimas2017}.
 They present two mixed-integer linear programming (MILP) models based on univariate and multivariate trees. \textcite{10.1609/aaai.v33i01.33011624} propose a binary linear formulation in which the problem size is largely independent of the size of the training data.
+Other recent MIP approaches for OCTs have been proposed by \textcite{Liu-et-al:2024,Aghaei-et-al:2025,Ales-et-al:2024}.
 MIP approaches that consider support vector machines \parencite{cortes1995support} to split the tree also have been explored, as can be seen in \textcite{SVMDT2,maximumdist,donofrio2023margin}.